cheesits456/discord-mod-bot/README.md

 Permission requrement: _Manage Messages_

 ---
 ### Unmute Command

-Use this command to unmute a user
+_Use this command to unmute a user_

+Removes the user from the database of muted users, allowing them to speak freely again.

 **Usage:**
 ```